cathyqqtao/CorrTest/README.md

 Getting Started
 ---------------

-To intall `rate.CorrTest` on your loal machine, please follow the steps:
+To intall `rate.CorrTest` on your local machine, please follow the steps:

 1. Download `rate.CorrTest` from code directory.
 2. In R, type `setwd(<yout folder location>)` to change the working directory to be the folder that contains `rate.CorrTest` function.
-2. Type `import("rate.CorrTest")` in Console to activate the funciton.
+2. Type `import("rate.CorrTest")` to activate the funciton.

 `rate.CorrTest` requires 4 external packages: ape, phangorn, stats and R.utils.
 Install them in advance before using the program.
 To do so, type the following command inside the R session and follow the instructions to complete the installation: